soumyajit73/realfy-posture-app_backend/README.md

 ## ⚠️ Notes

-- The backend used by the frontend is hosted on **Render’s free tier**, which may go to sleep when idle.
+- The backend is hosted on **Render’s free tier**, which may go to sleep when idle.
 This can cause **20–30 seconds delay** on the first request while the server wakes up.
-- You might sometimes see a **502 Bad Gateway** error if the backend is waking up or under load.
+- You might sometimes see a **502 Bad Gateway** error if the server is waking up or under load.
 Wait a few seconds and refresh, or try again.
+- For the smoothest experience, you can **run the backend locally** using the instructions above.

 ---